Anku-2023/Power-BI-project-on-supply-chain/README.md

 - `assets/` — screenshot(s) used in README and documentation.
 - `data/sample_data.csv` — anonymized sample data (if included).
 - `README.md` — this file.

 ---

-## How a reviewer / hiring manager can view this
-1. Open `exports/report.pdf` for a quick static review (no Power BI needed). :contentReference[oaicite:2]{index=2}
-2. To interact with the live report, download the `.pbix` and open in **Power BI Desktop (Windows)**.
-3. If the `.pbix` is large or contains sensitive data, see the `assets/` screenshots for visuals and the `data/sample_data.csv` for reproducibility.

----

-## Notes on data & privacy
-- No confidential customer identifiers are included in this repo.
-If the original dataset contained sensitive columns, they were removed or anonymized in `data/sample_data.csv`.
-- If you need access to the full `.pbix` with original data, contact me directly (see contact below).

----